Jonnyauk/Wonderflux/README.txt

-Only advanced developers will need to actually override the standard WordPress template file structure in their Wonderflux child theme (ie footer.php or header.php) IF YOU OVERRIDE THESE YOU WOULD BE STRONGLY ADVISED TO USE THE CORE FILES FROM WONDERFLUX TO RETAIN THE HOOK AND FORMATTING STRUCTURE.footer.php
+Only advanced developers will need to actually override the standard WordPress template file structure in their Wonderflux child theme (ie footer.php or header.php) IF YOU OVERRIDE THESE YOU WOULD BE STRONGLY ADVISED TO DUPLICATE THE CORE FILES FROM WONDERFLUX INTO YOUR CHILD THEME DIRECTORY to retain the Wonderflux structure and hook system.

 > Start of with using the template parts as shown in the WF Girder child theme.
 Anything that has '-content' in the name is a template part, ie: